Craft Mobile FAQ

 Who’s responsible for my equipment?

-If you have a problem with your heating and hot water and you’re unsure who’s responsible, please call our customer care team – they’ll be happy to help.
+If you have a problem with your heating and hot water and you’re unsure who’s responsible, please call our Customer Care team – they’ll be happy to help.

 Is the equipment safe?

-We have a team of experienced heating engineers to keep your heating equipment working safely and efficiently. if you do have any problems then a professional is on hand to help.
+We have a team of experienced heating engineers to keep your heating equipment working safely and efficiently.
+If you do have any problems then a professional is on-hand to help.
 We carry out regular maintenance checks to make sure that your equipment remains safe, and to prevent issues before they occur.

 Will I have a boiler in my home?